2016 Munster Senior Hurling Championship final: Waterford

-Build Up
+Build-up

-This was the 11th Munster final meeting between the counties with Tipperary leading 8-2.
-The winners would qualify for the All-Ireland semi-final on 14 August, while the losers meet a qualifier winner in the All-Ireland quarter-final on 24 July.
+This was the 11th Munster final meeting between the counties, with Tipperary leading 8-2.
+The winners would qualify for the All-Ireland semi-final on 14 August, while the losers would meet a qualifier winner in the All-Ireland quarter-final on 24 July.

 It was announced on 20 June that the final would be played at the Gaelic Grounds in Limerick.

 Traditionally Tipperary and Waterford Munster finals have taken place in Pairc Ui Chaoimh, but the stadium is currently closed for reconstruction.

 Ticket prices for the final ranged from €30 to €35 in the stand and €25 in the terrace.

-The match was shown live on RTÉ One as part of The Sunday Game Live with commentary from Ger Canning and Michael Duignan.
+The match was shown live on RTÉ One as part of The Sunday Game Live, with commentary from Ger Canning and Michael Duignan.

 Tipperary went into the match without the suspended John O'Dwyer who received a straight red card in the semi-final win against Limerick.

 They made one change to the starting team with Niall O'Meara coming in to replace John O'Dwyer.

-Waterford named the same team that defeated Clare in the Munster Semi-final.
+Waterford named the same team that defeated Clare in the Munster semi-final.

 In the Minor final which was played before the senior final, Tipperary defeated Limerick 1-24 to 0-10.